ec-intaros/PAMGuide-R-Tutorial/README.md

 Espen Storheim (NERSC)

 ## Licenses
+This work is licensed under a Creative Commons Attribution 4.0 International License. http://creativecommons.org/licenses/by/4.0/

+PAMGuide is licensed by the original creator under a Creative Commons Attribution 4.0 Internation License. https://sourceforge.net/directory/license:ccal/

 ## Acknowledgements
-This work has been funded by the H2020 project *Integrated Arctic Observation System* (INTAROS). www.intaros.eu
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 727890.